camptocamp/c2cciutils/README.md

 repository:
     <internal_name>:
-        'server': # The fqdn name of the server if not Docker hub 'version':# List of kinds of versions you want to publish, that can be: rebuild (specified using --type),
+        'server': # The fqdn name of the server if not Docker hub 'version': # List of kinds of versions you want to publish,
             # version_tag, version_branch, feature_branch, feature_tag (for pull request)
-        'tags':# List of tags we want to publish interpreted with `template(version=version)`
+        'tags': # List of tags we want to publish interpreted with `template(version=version)`
             # e.g. if you use `{version}-lite` when you publish the version `1.2.3` the source tag
             # (that should be built by the application build) is `latest-lite`, and it will be published
             # with the tag `1.2.3-lite`.
-        'group':# If your images are published by different jobs you can separate them in different groups
+        'group': # If your images are published by different jobs you can separate them in different groups
             # and publish them with `c2cciutils-publish --group=<group>`
 ```